-- 95. This template shows the impact of the adverse scenario on market risk positions according to chapter 3 of the Methodological Note (i.e. full balance sheet revaluation, stress impact on CVA, reserves, CCR losses and NTI projections), with almost all of the data sourced from the CSV\MR\FULL\REVAL, CSV\MR\RESERVE, CSV\MR\CCR and CSV\MR\PROJ templates. - 96.
+- 99. This template shows the impact of the adverse scenario on market risk positions according to chapter 3 of the Methodological Note (i.e. full balance sheet revaluation, stress impact on CVA, reserves, CCR losses and NTI projections), with almost all of the data sourced from the CSV\MR\FULL\REVAL, CSV\MR\RESERVE, CSV\MR\CCR and CSV\MR\PROJ templates. - 100.
 The rows cover the different items subject to the adverse scenario stress (e.g. balance sheet full revaluation, reserves, counterparty credit risk loss, NTI projections).
-The columns cover the years and a breakdown of 2023 figures by accounting treatment. - 97.Apart from the memorandum items on defined pension plans (application of market risk stress on these items covered in section 6.4.6 of the Methodological Note) and discontinued operations (paragraph 198 of the Methodological Note), the following items should directly populated by banks: - the sum of fair value assets and liabilities for net assets and liabilities 'held with a trading intent and their related economic hedges', - 'VaR as of end of year 2022'. - '75th percentile of daily VaR in 2022' have to be populated by the participating banks for 2022.
-If the 75th percentile of the 2022 VaR figures is not a single data point, the 75th percentile value should be obtained by taking the average between the two adjacent data points. - 98.
+The columns cover the years and a breakdown of 2023 figures by accounting treatment. - 101.
+Apart from the memorandum items on defined pension plans (application of market risk stress on these items covered in section 6.4.6 of the Methodological Note) and discontinued operations (paragraph 202 of the Methodological Note), the following items should be directly populated by banks: - the sum of fair value assets and liabilities for net assets and liabilities 'held with a trading intent and their related economic hedges', - 'VaR as of end of year 2022'. - '75th percentile of daily VaR in 2022' have to be populated by the participating banks for 2022.
+If the 75th percentile of the 2022 VaR figures is not a single data point, the 75th percentile value should be obtained by taking the average between the two adjacent data points. - 102.
 The reported daily VaR figures listed above shall be calculated based on all positions in the scope of the regulatory trading book using the regulatory VaR model.
 In case a regulatory VaR model is not available or covers only parts of the items in the regulatory trading book, internal models shall be used, to the extent possible, for the remainder of the regulatory trading book.
 Banks should report parts of the regulatory trading book covered neither by regulatory nor by internal models in the explanatory note.
-Regulatory VaRs shall be reported without using regulatory multiplication factors. - 99.
+Regulatory VaRs shall be reported without using regulatory multiplication factors. - 103.
 The drop-down menu in RowNum 1 of this template allows the specification of the approach followed.
-The differentiation of the two approaches, 'comprehensive approach' (CA) and 'trading exemption' (TE), for the purpose of this template is covered under section 3.2.3 of the Methodological Note.
-The definition of the scaling factor for the CA can be found in paragraph 264 of the Methodological Note.
+The differentiation of the two approaches, 'comprehensive approach' (CA) and 'trading exemption' (TE), for the purpose of this template is covered under section 3.2.3 of the

-&lt;sup>18 Considering a 10-day holding period.
+&lt;sup>19 Considering a 10-day holding period.